MicrosoftDocs/OData-docs/Odata-docs/webapi-8/fundamentals/overview.md

 - `$expand` allows you to join and include related data in the response: `/OrderItems?$expand=Product` will return order items and include the related product in the response
 - `$skip` and `$top` allow you to limit the number of records in the response and can be used for client-driven pagination: `/Products$top=10&$skip=20` returns the third page of 10 products.
 - `$orderby` allows you to sort the results: `/Products?$orderby=DateCreated desc` will sort the products by date in descending order (most recent first).
-- `$apply` allows you to apply aggregations: `/Orders?$apply=groupby((Product/Name), aggregate($count as Count))` returns the number of orders per product name.
+- `$apply` allows you to group and aggregate results: `/Orders?$apply=groupby((Product/Name), aggregate($count as Count))` returns the number of orders per product name.

 These query options are not enabled by default.
-You can enable and configure them individually through the options passed to the `AddOData` method:
+You can enable and configure them individually through the options parameter passed to the `AddOData` method:

 ```c#
 AddOData(